Few-shot Incremental Event Detection: Related Work

-Xia first proposed to use few-shot incremental learning on text classification in his paper \cite{2021-NRNC-IFSTC}.
+Xia first proposes using few-shot incremental learning on text classification in his paper \cite{2021-NRNC-IFSTC}.
 This paper defines a new task in the NLP domain, incremental few-shot text classification, where the system incrementally handles multiple rounds of new classes.
-They proposed ENTAILMENT and HYBRID solve this novel problem.
+They proposed ENTAILMENT and HYBRID to solve this novel problem.

-Up to now, the research on few-shot incremental learning is not applied to the event detection.
-We try to apply few-shot incremental learning to the field of event detection and we define a new task few-shot incremental event detection.
+To date, few-shot incremental learning has not been extensively explored in the context of event detection.
+Thus, we endeavor to apply this approach to the field of event detection, which in turn yields a new task, namely few-shot incremental event detection.
 We use hybrid distillation as a loss function and use sample retention to solve the problem of catastrophic forgetting in incremental learning.
 External knowledge is also introduced to solve the problem of learning efficiency degradation caused by insufficient sample.